aldahdooh/detectors_review/README.md

 # Adversarial detection framework
-This repository is the implementation of the paper Adversarial Example Detection for DNN Models: A Review
+This repository is the implementation of the paper **`Adversarial Example Detection for DNN Models: A Review and Experimental Comparison`**

 ### Note
 Publicly available codes for the detectors that are use in this work are customized and the original repositories/papers can be found in: